sandwwraith/KEEP/proposals/extensions/serialization.md

 ```

 In this example both `request` and `response` in `Message` are serializable with `PolymorphicSerializer` due to annotation on them; `BaseRequest` and `BaseResponse` became _basePolyType_ s. (they are not required to be serializable by themselves).
 Yet `PolymorphicSerializer` for `request` should only contain mappings to `RequestA` and `RequestB` serializers, and none of response's serializers.
-This is achieved through special form of `registerPolymorphicSerializer` function, which accepts two kClasses: `registerPolymorphicSerializer(basePolyType: KClass, concreteClass: KClass, serializer: KSerializer = concreteClass.serializer())`.
+This is achieved through special form of `registerPolymorphicSerializer` function, which accepts two kClasses: `registerPolymorphicSerializer(basePolyType: KClass, concreteClass: KClass, serializer: Serializer = concreteClass.serializer())`.

 For details about registering and usage of pre-defined _modules_, consult library's documentation.